RishiSpace/OSFM-Creds/README.md

 **Installation**

-To install OSFM-Creds, simply clone the repository and run the script.
-The script will guide you through the setup process.
+To install OSFM Credentials Manager, Head over to the releases tab and download the binary file (exe)

 **Usage**